Cray-HPE/keycloak-installer/README.md

 ### Docker Image

-Updating the docker image will require change to the base files as well as an update to the .version file.
+Updating the docker image will require a change to the base files as well as an update to the .version file.
 The .version file updates the app-version of the charts, which is the docker image tag pulled by the charts.
 To ensure the change of the app-version is progressed, the chart version also needs to be updated, and released.
 Only one of the two